Who Must Report

 Claim Management

-Prompt reporting permits timely investigation of unexpected clinical occurrences and/or allegations, enabling SIP to meet the immediate needs of patients with meritorious claims and aggressively and effectively defend those claims that lack merit.
+Prompt reporting permits timely investigation of clinical occurrences enabling SIP to meet the immediate needs of patients with meritorious claims and aggressively and effectively defend those claims that lack merit.

-This webpage, Incident Reporting Guide, is managed by Arlene Smillov, BSN, MBA, Claims Officer.
+This webpage, Incident Reporting Guide, is managed by Cheri Stuart, RN, JD, Claims Officer.

 Please feel free to contact her for any questions or recommendations regarding page content.